oakla/Medicine-Notes/MD1/Assignments/Research Critique/Research Critique notes.md

 isolate the degree to which parent-child interactions influence ADHD symptoms and child behavioural problems

-Does psychoeducation (1) improve ADHD symptoms, and (2) does it also improvement other, more general, cognitive and behavioural problems, and improve
+Does psychoeducation (1) improve ADHD symptoms, and (2) does it also improve other, more general, cognitive and behavioural problems in the child, parent-child interactions, and parenting stress levels.

 effects were measured via parents, teachers, and clinicians
 - parents: improvement in core symptoms and some sub-domains